 Egan v.
 Canada: With Egale’s intervention, The Supreme Court of Canada found for the first time that human rights based on sexual orientation are protected under the Charter of Rights and Freedoms.

-Ammendment to the Canadian Humans Rights Act adding sexual orientation as a ground for discrimination.
+Amendment to the Canadian Human Rights Act adding sexual orientation as a ground for discrimination.

 Vriend’s case: Supreme Court decision requiring that all Canadian provinces and territories prohibit discrimination based on sexual orientation.